-From Yr1 the school would have to run 3 classes in order to comply with Infant Class Size legislation, however they would not have an efficient number of pupils on roll to meet the additional cost of the new class until Yr3.
+From Year 1 the school would have to run 3 classes in order to comply with Infant Class Size legislation, however they would not have an efficient number of pupils on roll to meet the additional cost of the new class until Year 3.
 In this instance the school would be protected on 90 pupils for the first three years until the new PAN had worked its way through.
-Where a school does not meet the criteria in example 1 then it will be at the discretion of the AEO to determine and agree the period and number of pupils a school is protected on.
+Where a school does not meet the criteria in example 1 then it will be at the discretion of the Assistant Director (Education) to determine and agree the period and number of pupils a school is protected on.

-- 2.7 Example 3 A Primary School with a PAN of 30 pupils agrees to increase its intake to 60 pupils in year group 3.
+2.6 Example 3 - A Primary School with a PAN of 30 pupils agrees to increase its intake to 60 pupils in year group 3.
 In the initial year of the expansion the school will receive protection on 30 pupils.
-In the following years when the pupils move into year groups 4,5 and 6 protection will be provided on 51 (30+21) pupils.
-The new class is protected on 21 pupils for the duration of period that the pupils are at the school. - 2.8 Protection will be calculated by multiplying the number of protected pupils by the basic entitlement (AWPU).
+In the following years when the pupils move into year groups 4, 5 and 6 protection will be provided on 51 (30+21) pupils, unless that class is no longer needed in future years.
+The new class is protected on 21 pupils for the full period any additional classes remain open until the pupils leave the school.